 7. Be squeaky clean.
 Your reputation is something that you have to protect.
 If you lost everything tomorrow, it would be your reputation that could remake you or break you.
 Keep your social media profiles clean, remember your manners at competitions and think about how your actions could change how an outsider could view you and your brand.
 If your actions compromise your brand, something has gone wrong and you could be compromising your sponsorships.
 I have been astounded (not in a good way) at some of the things that people say on social media.
 I’m not saying remove your personality, far from it, but launching attacks on others in a PUBLIC FORUM is not acceptable.
 If you haven’t got anything nice to say, just don’t.
 There are times when everyone wants to scream and tell the world all about how x has stitched them up or y has copied them or z is clearly out of their tiny mind of thinking what they think…but social media isn’t the way to vent.
 Call a friend, go and muck out, go to the gym/run to vent your frustrations.
 Some of the things I have seen on social media from riders has cemented the fact that I would never want a brand I was responsible for to be involved with them.

 8. Offer your services.
 If you have a quiet time out of season, why not say you’re willing to give a free lesson or two for a competition, work on a campaign, do a Q and A on Twitter, offer a yard tour or be involved with a photoshoot?
+Sponsors love this.
 Approach your contact and see if they’re interested.
 It’s soul destroying contacting all your brand ambassadors and asking for their assistance with a project and having one get back to you.
+This is not how to keep a sponsor happy!
 It can make you feel like you’re asking for their first born when, actually, you’re asking for a bit of their time to do something that will promote your brand as well as theirs.

 9. See the association.
 Being associated with a good brand is good for your personal brand too.
 If you can approach other, non conflicting companies and say ‘for x I’ve done this, that and the other’ it makes you far more attractive.
 Much better than ‘yeah – I wear their saddlecloth when I remember’…